sky-uk/ruby-bootcamp/exercise-13/readme.md

 run App
 ```

+## Exercises
+Objectives:
+- Get to grips with writing Modular Sinatra applications
+- Test them throughly using
+- Implement Rakefiles for your projects

 ### View my Bill.
 Some things are not meant to be seen by everyone and you billing information is a good example.